rsdoiel/antenna/archives/2025/journalism_2025.16.md

 date: 2025-04-23, from: The Daily Trojan (USC Student Newspaper)

 <p>Rhythm and News hosts Caitlin Roehmholdt and Abi Mann talk about how BookTok trends have revolutionized reading for a new generation.
-From Colleen Hoover "It Ends with Us" to Sally Rooney's "Normal People," social media has shaped how readers consume content.</p>
+From Colleen Hoover's "It Ends with Us" to Sally Rooney's "Normal People," social media has shaped how readers consume content.</p>
 <p>The post <a href="https://dailytrojan.com/2025/04/23/how-booktok-has-changed-reading-forever/">How BookTok has changed reading forever</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>